singhsuryansh12/search-benchmark-game/README.md

 # TODO list
 - [ ] Use the same analyzer.
 By default, tantivy tries to handle some punctuations wherease Lucene doesn't.
-- [ ] Use latest version of Lucene.
 - [ ] Support result level comparison, especially for TOP_10 mode.